Loading

 Welcome To Quipo House

-4. Protected Access Modifier:-
+4. Protected Access Modifier:

-• When the methods and variables are declared with a protected access modifier, we can access them within the same package as well as from its subclasses even outside the package where it is declared.
+• When the methods and variables are declared with a protected access modifier, we can access them within the same package as well as from its subclasses even outside the package where it it declared.

 • A class cannot be protected.